Support Schemes

 Next, let me address the Temasek investment in FTX and the Government’s stance on our investment entities and Statutory Boards’ exposure to digital assets and cryptocurrencies.

 For our investment entities, the Government sets out its risk tolerance limits, monitors for appropriate diversification in asset classes, sectors and geographies and ensures that downside risks are not excessive.
 In this spirit, the Government does not prescribe an exclusion list for specific assets.
 But we expect the entities to incorporate environmental, social and governance, or ESG, considerations into their investment processes.
-And they should do so in a way that best suits their investment mandates and preserves their reputation with global partners and markets.
+They should do so in a way that best suits their investment mandates and preserves their reputation with global partners and markets.

 Ultimately, the Government holds the boards and management teams responsible for formulating investment strategies in accordance with the Government’s overall risk tolerance.

 There will always be new waves of innovation and technology that seek to disrupt the status quo.
 Some waves will turn out to be hype and fizzle out over time.
 Other technologies will prove revolutionary and transformational, like the Internet.
 But even with genuinely revolutionary technology, there are risks.
-Many startups will fail while a few will prove successful and grow into industry leaders, like Tencent or BioNTech.
+Many startups will fail, while a few will prove successful and grow into industry leaders, like Tencent or BioNTech.

 The skill of venture capitalists lies in discerning the promising projects and backing them.
-Risk taking is an essential part of such investments.
+Risk-taking is an essential part of such investments.

 As long-term investors, our investment entities have to operate in this space.
 They do their best due diligence based on the information available.
 Having made the investments, they monitor the investee companies closely, but no amount of due diligence and monitoring can eliminate the risks altogether.